DevDaring/Clinic-Buddy/Code_Upload.md

 # Quick summary (what we’ll do)

 1. Prepare local environment and test `python run.py` locally.
-2. Create a deploy service account with required roles (so Cloud Run can call Speech/TTS/Gemini).
+2. Create a deploy service account with required roles (so Cloud Run can call Speech/TTS/AWS Bedrock).
-3. Create *secrets* for Gemini API key (and optionally other keys) in Secret Manager.
+3. Create *secrets* for AWS credentials (and optionally other keys) in Secret Manager.
 4. Build a container image with Cloud Build (or use `--source` deploy).
 5. Deploy to Cloud Run with the service account, secrets, and environment variables.
 6. Test the service and view logs.